-- As an alternative to the removal of residual asphalt cutback adhesives or installing directly on metal substrates, apply a minimum 1/8" layer of cementitious underlayment, such as S-194 Patch, Underlayment and Embossing Leveler comparable alternative as approved by the underlayment manufacturer.
+- As an alternative to the removal of residual asphalt cutback adhesives or installing directly on metal substrates, apply a minimum 1/8" layer of cementitious underlayment, such as S-194 Patch, Underlayment and Embossing Leveler or S-466 Patch Strong[TM], as approved by the underlayment manufacturer.
 All warranties and/or performance guarantees concerning third-party underlayment failure rest with the underlayment manufacturer and not with AHF Products. - Many adhesive removal products contain solvents that leave a residue within the subfloor.
 This residue can negatively affect the new adhesive and bleed through the new floor covering.
 The use of asbestos encapsulants or bridging materials over asphaltic adhesive is not recommended.
-These products may affect the bonding properties of the new - Radiant-heated substrates must not exceed a maximum surface temperature of 85° F (29° C).
-Concrete floors should be tested for alkalinity.
-The allowable readings are determined by the adhesive being used for installation
+These products may affect the bonding properties of the new adhesive. - Radiant-heated substrates must not exceed a maximum surface temperature of 85° F (29° C). - Concrete floors should be tested for alkalinity.
+The allowable readings are determined by the adhesive being used for installation.

-FITTING:
+FITTING

-- Unroll material and lay flat to allow the roll curl to relax before fitting. - .
-Material must be adhered within 4 hours of cutting and fitting. - Before installing the material, plan the layout so seams fall at least 6" (15.24 cm) away from subfloor/underlayment joints.
-Do not install over expansion joints. - .
-When installing over an existing resilient floor, plan the layout so the new seams do not coincide with seams or joints of the existing installation. - · Recommended fitting procedures include freehand knifing, straight scribing, or pattern scribing.
+- Unroll material and lay flat to allow the roll curl to relax before fitting. - Material must be adhered within 4 hours of cutting and fitting. - Before installing the material, plan the layout so seams fall at least 6" (15.24 cm) away from subfloor/underlayment joints.
+Do not install over expansion joints. - When installing over an existing resilient floor, plan the layout so the new seams do not coincide with seams or joints of the existing installation. - Recommended fitting procedures include freehand knifing, straight scribing, or pattern scribing.

-Adhesives Set-in-Wet Dry-to-Touch Working Time Traffic Post-Installation S-995 Open Time: >10 minutes.
-Trowel: U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart; porous substrates only Open Time: 45 minutes.
-Trowel: U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart 2 Hours Light Foot Traffic: 24 Hours Heavy Traffic & Rolling Loads: 48 Hours S-1000 Open Time: 10 minutes Trowel: 1/32"(0.8mm) deep, 1/16" (1.6mm) wide, 1/32"(0.8mm) apart 45 minutes Light Foot Traffic: 3 hours Heavy Traffic: 4 hours Heavy Rolling Loads: 6-8 hours Flip Spray Open Time: Approximately 30 mins or more Up to 4 hours Light Foot Traffic: Immediately Heavy Traffic & Rolling Loads: 24 hours
+Adhesive Set-in-Wet Dry-to-Touch Working Time Traffic Post- Installation S-995 Open Time: >10 minutes Trowel: U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart; porous substrates only Open Time : >15 minutes.
+Trowel : U Notch 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart 2 Hours Light Foot Traffic: 24 Hours Heavy Traffic & Rolling Loads: 48 Hours S-1000 Open Time: 10 minutes Trowel: 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide, 1/32" (0.8 mm) apart 45 minutes Light Foot Traffic: 3 hours Heavy Traffic: 4 hours Heavy Rolling Loads: 6-8 hours